gishar/BeforeAfter/ProcessDetails.md

 -   Used the `table()` to see how many records are under this level - turns our 304 out of total of 9243
 -   used `summary()` to see the distribution of speed data under this level - turns out Q1 is already higher than speed limit, and median is 127 mph

 This tells me something strange is happening with this level of AdviceCode and I need to remove it from the data completely.
 Next, with my knowledge on the speed data, if not rare, it would be suicidal for anyone driving with a speed of higher than 70 mph.
 I will remove any speed higher than 70 mph.
 At the same time I will also remove any speed lower than 15 mph, as that would not be a likely case to be witnessed on such a road.
 First I extracted all the above records and there is no apparent pattern with time of day for these records.
 I noticed there is no pattern between these outlier speeds and time of day either.
 There are a total of 548 out of 9243 records that will be thrown away.
+Speed Data is redefined to exclude the outliers and the cryptic name of the locations were also changed to make them easier to follow by locations 1 to 3.

 This will wrap up Part 1 of this project.

 ## 2. Analysis Process

 The analysis of this data will include the following steps: Data Aggregation, EDA, and Statistical Analysis.
 First, I called the script for Part 1 to start with the cleaned and engineered dataframe created in the first steps.
 I also attached the Speed dataframe to make it easier to work with the variables for EDA, possibly.
+Let's make some initial observation on the distribution of data and see how speed data compares between locations, or maybe between two directions at the same location.
+For the time being, I am not going to worry about the column "Length" in the dataset which is supposedly about the length of each vehicle in each record.
+Let's do the followings:

+-   Overall histogram of speeds
+-   Histogram of speeds for each location and direction

+Based on the histograms, it seems that:

+-   *Location 1, especially in the EB direction out of the three locations/directions has higher compliance with the speed limit since the distribution is centered closer to the speed limit compared to the rest.*
+-

 ### 2.1.
 Aggregation